 Interesting fact: some off-site Anaheim hotels are just as close to the Disneyland/Disney California Adventure entrance plaza as the Disney resorts!
-For instance, Howard Johnson Plaza Hotel & Water Playground is almost exactly the same distance from the center of the plaza as one of the buildings at the Disneyland Hotel.
+For instance, Howard Johnson Anaheim Hotel and Water Playground is almost exactly the same distance from the center of the plaza as one of the buildings at the Disneyland Hotel.

-- Howard Johnson Plaza Hotel & Water Playground – This fantastic value-priced hotel within easy walking distance of Disneyland gives you a ton of features for your money, including a small fridge and FREE high-speed Internet access in every room!
+- Howard Johnson Anaheim Hotel and Water Playground – This fantastic value-priced hotel within easy walking distance of Disneyland gives you a ton of features for your money, including a wonderful pool with fun water features (the best pool area in Anaheim, outside of the official Disney hotels).
+Every room has a small fridge and FREE high-speed Internet access.

 Be sure to check on the actual location of the hotel instead of just relying on the hotel’s name.
 Often the name has “Anaheim” or “Disneyland” in it, but the hotel is really located 25 miles and two towns away.
 Those that are actually in Anaheim will usually (but not always) be closest to Disneyland.
 Hotels in the cities of Buena Park, Garden Grove and Orange are also fairly near Disneyland and in a few cases, due to city boundaries, might be closer than certain Anaheim hotels.